Rare ‘flesh-eating’ bacterium spreads north as oceans warm

 Examining the bacteria’s genome sequence and comparing it with those of Vibrio strains that don’t attack human flesh could yield insights into potential drugs to interfere with that process, Gulig said.

-Shock and Loss
+Shock and loss

 Inside the operating room at HCA Florida Citrus, the only signs of King’s infection were on her shin.
 The surgeon opened that area and began cutting away a bright red mush of dead flesh.